Atiku Asks Senate for One Thing That Must Be Done Before 2027 Elections

 Atiku advised to step aside ahead of 2027

-Previously, Legit.ng reported that a former special adviser on Political Matters to President Bola Tinubu, Dr Hakeem Baba-Ahmed has called on former vice president Atiku Abubakar to abandon any plan to contest the 2027 presidential election.
+Previously, Legit.ng reported that a former special adviser on Political Matters to President Bola Tinubu, Dr Hakeem Baba-Ahmed, called on former vice president Atiku Abubakar to abandon any plan to contest the 2027 presidential election.

-The northern leader said that if he does so it would become the most meaningful contribution former Atiku can make to Nigeria at this time is to.
+The northern leader said that doing so would become the most meaningful contribution former Atiku could make to Nigeria.

 Source: Legit.ng